DussanFreire/Genetic-Algorithm/README.md

 #### Average Result
 * The average of generations required to find the strongest FF is 12.0
 #### Conclution:
 * This experiment is the one that had the best result, of all the experiments within this experiment they had superior results than the previous ones, which indicates that having a high population is crucial to having good results.
+A large population can be an important factor, because it prevents genes from being identical in just a few generations.
+In addition, it allows that there is more probability that all genes have a value of 1 in some chromosome of the population, which is very beneficial for the algorithm.

 ## 2. Second Problem